moonbeeper/crappy-coinware/README.md

 > The game is only intended to be played on PC only.

-This is my first attempt at making a game in Godot (I've never made a game before, haha).
-I'm not sure if will be up to any kind of quality standards but at least I learned a lot in the 2 days I've been working on it lol.
+This is the first game I've ever made, and it uses Godot.
+I'm not sure that the game is upto any kind of quality standards BUT at least am learning by each iteration of code or game or whatever that I make

-As I was saying, this is **crappy** clone of WarioWare microgames with the theme of *Coins* (per the theme of [Siege](https://siege.hackclub.com)). **BTW**, after 4 rounds the game starts to speed up and speed up and... you know it, speed up.
+Well, this is **crappy** clone of WarioWare microgames that started with the original theme of *Coins* (per the theme of [Siege](https://siege.hackclub.com)'s week 1).

 You can also get lives!
-You start with 3 lives and have a max of 6.
+You start with 1 or 3 or 6 lives and have a max of 6.
+And you also have random game modifiers in the normal mode!
+You might get a speed boost, a health boost or bad things lol
 ## the microgames

 *wooah*, we got the best of the best microgames over here: